Gamemode4Dev/GM4_Datapacks/gm4_horsemanship/README.md

 # Horsemanship<!--$headerTitle--><!--$pmc:delete-->

 Level up your Horses as you use them!
-Adds level-ups, stamina mechanics, additional foods and more!<!--$pmc:headerSize-->
+Adds level-ups, additional foods and more!<!--$pmc:headerSize-->

 <img src="images/horsemanship.png" alt="Horse in flight" height="350"/> <!--$localAssetToURL--> <!--$modrinth:replaceWithVideo--> <!--$pmc:delete-->